City of Ten Thousand Buddhas: History

 The Dharma Realm Buddhist Association purchased the City of Ten Thousand Buddhas site in 1974 and established an international center there by 1976.
 In 1979, the Third Threefold Ordination Ceremony at the City of Ten Thousand Buddhas was held, in which monks from China, Vietnam, Sri Lanka and the US transmitted the precepts.
 It was considered unique, as it represented both the Mahayana and Theravada traditions.

 Originally the site housed the Mendocino State Asylum for the Insane (later renamed the Mendocino State Hospital), founded in 1889.
 There were over seventy large buildings, over two thousand rooms of various sizes, three gymnasiums, a fire station, a swimming pool, a refuse incinerator, fire hydrants, and various other facilities.
 A paved road wound its way through the complex, lined with tall street lamps and trees planted during the asylum's initial construction.
-The connections for electricity and pipes for water, heating, and air conditioning were all underground, but centrally controlled.
+The connections for electricity and pipes for water, heating, and air conditioning were all underground, and centrally controlled.

 Considering the natural surroundings to be ideal for cultivation, Hsuan Hua visited the valley three times and negotiated with the seller many times.
 He wanted to establish a center for propagating the Buddhadharma throughout the world and for introducing the Buddhist teachings, which originated in the East, to the Western world.
 Hsuan Hua planned to create a major center for world Buddhism, and an international orthodox monastery for the purpose of elevating moral standards and raising people's awareness.

 The city comprises 488 acre of land, of which 80 acre are developed.
 The rest of the land includes meadows, orchards, and forests.
 Large institutional buildings and smaller residential houses are scattered over the west side of the campus.
 The main Buddha hall, monastic facilities, educational institutes, administrative offices, the main kitchen and dining hall, Jyun Kang Vegetarian Restaurant, and supporting structures are all located in this complex.

 In 2009, the walls of the Long Life Hall suffered structural damage caused by an electrical fire.
 However, no major damage occurred to the altar, artwork or statues inside the hall.